programarivm/nonce-shield/README.md

 ### 2. Where Is the Token Appended?

-It depends on the HTTP method being used:
+Depends on the HTTP method being used:

 | HTTP Method   |  Nonce                          |
 |---------------|---------------------------------|